 The human occupation of what we today know as Strasbourg goes back many thousands of years.
 The Celtic Gauls moved into the region around 1300 BC, establishing trading links with the Greeks by about 600 BC.
 A thriving Celtic township subsequently appeared by the end of the third century BC, known as “Argentorate.”
 The Roman invasion of France put an end to their ambitions, and by 52 BC, centuries of conflict between the Gauls and the Romans was over.
 For the next couple of years, the Gauls hounded the Romans with guerrilla warfare and stood up to them in several match-drawn pitched battles.
 But gradually, Gallic resistance collapsed, and Roman rule in Gaul reigned supreme.

 In the 14th century, Strasbourg declared itself a free Republic, a momentous and unprecedented move for the Alsace region.
 From 1332 until 1681, Strasbourg was effectively ruled by a guild of citizens – including merchants and artisans – whose tenure accorded the city a certain democratic character.
 Sadly, in 1348 the deadly Bubonic plague struck Strasbourg, killing thousands and inciting its rulers to enter a dark period of anti-semitism.
-On 14 February 1349, they initiated one of the worst pogroms in pre-modern history: over a thousand Jews were publicly executed, with the remainder of the Jewish population being expelled from the city.
+On 14 February 1349, they initiated one of the worst pogroms in pre-modern history: over a thousand Jews were publicly executed.
+The remainder of the Jewish population was expelled from the city.
 Indeed, antisemitism is an unfortunate and shameful aspect of Strasbourg’s past; until the end of the 18th century, Jews were forbidden to remain in the center after 10 pm.

 In contrast, the 15th century saw much technological and social advancement emanate from the growing and prosperous city of Strasbourg.
 The German blacksmith Johannes Gutenberg worked in Strasbourg from about 1434 to 1444, perfecting the world’s first printing press and the movable metal type, which made it so revolutionary.
 A university was founded in 1566 – subsequently, the first modern newspaper was published in Strasbourg in 1605, when Johann Carolus received permission from the City of Strasbourg to print and distribute a weekly journal written in German by reporters from several central European cities.

-Nevertheless, the religious and political conflict would ultimately come to define the 16th and 17th centuries in Strasbourg, and indeed France.
+Nevertheless, the religious and political conflict would ultimately define the 16th and 17th centuries in Strasbourg, and indeed France.
 The Reformation swept through Europe in the 1530s, leading to the Wars of Religion between the Huguenots (French Protestants), the Catholic League, and the Catholic Monarchy.
 Strasbourg embraced the religious teachings of Martin Luther, and several leaders of the Reformation took up residence here.

 By the time of the French Revolution of the 18th century, Alsatians felt more connected to France than to Germany.
 Yet during the revolution, in which the radical Jacobins declared France’s first Republic in 1792, Strasbourg lost its status as a free city.
-The subsequent rise to power of Napoleon Bonaparte, however, was a boon for the citizens of Strasbourg as Napoleon visited the city several times in the early 19th century.
+However, the subsequent rise to power of Napoleon Bonaparte was a boon for the citizens of Strasbourg as Napoleon visited the city several times in the early 19th century.
 In 1810, Napoleon’s second wife, Marie Louise, spent her first night on French soil in the city.
 His reign was cut short in 1814 – Napoleon was exiled to Elba, and his subsequent defeat at the battle of Waterloo led to his permanent banishment.

 However, Napoleon’s legacy would continue to play a role of decided importance in French affairs in the second half of the 19th century.